waynehoggett/AzureHackathons/2 - DevOps with GitHub/Challenges/1.4/readme.md

 # Challenge 1.4 - Continuous Integration

-## Before you begin

-* Check out the detailed setup guide [here](/Setup/readme.md)
-* Every challenge is dependent on the previous challenges, make sure you work through them in order
-* Don't leave your team mates behind!
-See if anyone else needs a hand before you start a new challenge
+👉 Don't leave your teammates behind!
+See if anyone else needs a hand before you start a new challenge.

 ## Overview